• Skip to primary navigation

 Cinnamon is combined with the dry ingredients and also mixed with the apples to give it some spice.

-Layering batter and apples in bundt pan.
 Apple cake ready to bake.

-Apple cake baked.
-Apple cake cooling on rack.
+Apple cake cooling on a rack.

 The apples are not only distributed throughout the cake but also are layered in between the batter prior to baking to give you extreme apple goodness.
 You can choose to mix in all the apples if you wish.
 Either way will give you delicious results.